wazuh/wazuh-documentation/source/development/packaging/generate-wpk-package.rst

 Wazuh provides an automated way of building WPK packages using docker so there is no need for any other dependency.

-You can see how to generate a WPK package, an X509 certificate and CA :ref:`here <create-wpk-key>`.
+You can see how to generate a WPK package, an X509 certificate, and CA :ref:`here <create-wpk-key>`.

-To create a WPK package follow these steps:
+To create a WPK package, follow these steps:

 Requirements
 ^^^^^^^^^^^^